People with selective antibody deficiency with normal immunoglobulins have frequent sinus and lung infections.

 Antibodies Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more (immunoglobulins) are substances produced by the immune system to help defend the body against infection, cancer, and foreign substances.
 There are 5 classes of immunoglobulins: immunoglobulin A (IgA), IgD, IgE, IgG, and IgM.
 Each class helps protect the body from infection in a different way.
 Deficiency of one or more types of immunoglobulin increases the risk of serious infection.

 Selective antibody deficiency with normal immunoglobulins is a primary immunodeficiency disorder Primary immunodeficiency Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
 Immunodeficiency... read more .
 It is one of the most common immunodeficiencies that causes frequent sinus and lung infections.
-People with this disorder have an inadequate immune response to certain vaccines (called polysaccharide vaccines), such as the pneumococcal vaccine Pneumococcal Vaccine Pneumococcal vaccines help protect against bacterial infections caused by Streptococcus pneumoniae (pneumococci).
+People with this disorder have an inadequate immune response to certain vaccines (called polysaccharide vaccines), such as one form of the pneumococcal vaccine Pneumococcal Vaccine Pneumococcal vaccines help protect against bacterial infections caused by Streptococcus pneumoniae (pneumococci).
 Pneumococcal infections include ear infections, sinusitis, pneumonia... read more .

-Children are vaccinated with the pneumococcal conjugate vaccine to prevent pneumococcal infections.
-Sinus and lung infections and allergy symptoms are treated.
-Occasionally, infections continue after treatment.
-Then, antibiotics (such as amoxicillin and trimethoprim/sulfamethoxazole) can be given.
-Rarely, when infections recur frequently despite use of these antibiotics, people are given immune globulin (antibodies obtained from the blood of people with a normal immune system).
+Rarely, when infections recur frequently despite use of these antibiotics, people are given injections of immune globulin (antibodies obtained from the blood of people with a normal immune system).
+Immune globulin may be injected into a vein (intravenously) or under the skin (subcutaneously).